 - Juuminhyo or ‘住民票’, which is a document confirming your residential status in the ward that you are currently living.
 You can obtain this from your local city ward office.
 For Koto-Ku ward, this costs 300 yen and was a simple and painless process that took about 10 minutes.

-You should also arrange a photo for your initial driver’s license application.
+You should also arrange a photo of your initial driver’s license application.
 For example, there are probably photo booths available within the premises of your local license centre.
 You can find these close to many train stations too.
 Please note the license centre will also take another photo within their premises for your actual Japanese license.

 Furthermore, if your license issue date is not written on your home country’s license, you will need to confirm this via other means.
 For example, Australian licenses do not have an issue date.
 Instead, they need to provide a copy of their official driving required, as this confirms the issuance date.